ESPRI-Mod/docs/mkdocs/docs/esgf/ansible_upgrade.md

 # esgf-watch-dog@esgf-monitoring.ipsl.upmc.fr (a VM at IPSL).
 esgf ${GROUP} stop # This stops idp, index and data nodes of the specified group.
 ```

+#### Make a snapshot of the VM that will receive the upgrade

+This is fairly self-explanatory, as if the upgrade failed for some reason you can get back to the last snapshot.

+At IPSL, this is made through the vSphere interface.

 #### Data node